kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 ## Conformance Details

-A new Gateway Conformance (Extended) feature will be added
+The following Gateway Conformance (Extended) features will be added
 ```
 	//  SupportGatewayListenerSet option indicates support for a Gateway
 	//  with ListenerSets
 	SupportGatewayListenerSet FeatureName = "GatewayListenerSet"

+	//  SupportListenerSetDynamicPortAssignment option indicates support for a ListenerSet
+	//  to dynamically assign ports
+	SupportListenerSetDynamicPortAssignment FeatureName = "ListenerSetDynamicPortAssignment"
 ```
 They will validate the following scenarios :